chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 **Linear vs. Milestone Vesting**
 Linear vesting releases tokens gradually and predictably, while milestone-based vesting ties releases to achievements like user counts or revenue targets.
 Milestone vesting better aligns incentives with performance but creates uncertainty about when tokens will actually vest, complicating supply forecasts and market positioning.

-### Treasury Management: Governing Billions in Digital Assets

-DAOs collectively control tens of billions of dollars in digital assets, yet most lack sophisticated treasury management strategies.
-The typical DAO treasury holds primarily its own governance token plus stablecoins for operational expenses.
-This creates circular dependencies where treasury value crashes with token price.
-More mature DAOs are diversifying into ETH, BTC, and yield-bearing assets, though every diversification requires contentious governance votes.

-Should treasuries deploy capital into DeFi protocols to generate yield (adding smart contract risk)?
-Should they invest in other protocols' tokens (creating conflicts of interest)?
-Should they hold physical assets or traditional securities (requiring legal entities)?
-Most DAOs solve this by creating specialized **treasury committees** with delegated authority for routine operations, reserving major decisions for token holder votes.
-But accountability remains murky, unlike corporate boards, DAO treasury managers face no fiduciary duties and limited legal recourse if funds are mismanaged.

 ### The Distribution Wars: Who Gets the Tokens?

 How tokens are distributed determines who controls a DAO.
 Give too many to insiders, and a plutocracy is created.
 Give too many to random users, and apathetic governance results.
 The crypto world has experimented with four main distribution strategies, each with dramatic successes and spectacular failures.

 #### Retroactive Airdrops

-Uniswap's 2020 airdrop set the gold standard for token distributions.
-With 400 UNI tokens granted to nearly every wallet that had interacted with the protocol, it perfectly rewarded early adopters, created instant community ownership, and generated massive attention.
-The message was crystal clear.
-Early adopters had helped build the protocol and now owned part of it.
+Uniswap's legendary 2020 airdrop set the gold standard for token distributions, instantly creating community ownership by rewarding nearly every wallet that had interacted with the protocol.
+The message was crystal clear: early adopters had helped build the protocol and now owned part of it.

-But success bred imitation, and unintended consequences.
+But success bred imitation and unintended consequences.
 Once future airdrops became anticipated events, user behavior fundamentally shifted.
 Instead of genuinely engaging with protocols, people began using them solely to qualify for potential token rewards.
 This spawned industrial-scale "airdrop farming" operations running tens of thousands of wallets, each trying to game anticipated criteria.

-This dynamic corrupted the very metrics protocols use to demonstrate traction.
-Usage numbers, unique wallets, and Total Value Locked (TVL) became increasingly unreliable indicators, often artificially inflated by farmers rather than reflecting genuine adoption.
-In contrast, the few success stories typically used incentives to bootstrap liquidity, which then converted to genuine activity that sustained even when incentives died.
+This dynamic corrupted the very metrics protocols use to demonstrate traction: usage numbers, unique wallets, and Total Value Locked (TVL) became increasingly unreliable indicators, often artificially inflated by farmers rather than reflecting genuine adoption.

 The result is a destructive cycle: Protocols hint at generous airdrops (sometimes leaked to insiders), which drives apparent usage and impressive metrics.
 These inflated numbers help secure high-valuation funding rounds from VCs.
 But once the airdrop occurs and farming incentives disappear, activity typically collapses.
 Only a handful of protocols have retained meaningful engagement post-airdrop without continuous incentives.